-Clause 43 Guidance
+Clause 42 Guidance

-Clause 43 places a duty on the Department for Communities to produce and publish guidance on the effects of the licensing legislation and the registration of clubs legislation, the effects of the provisions of the Act resulting from this Bill, and any other matters it considers appropriate in relation to those issues.
+Clause 42 places a duty on the Department for Communities to produce and publish guidance on the effects of the licensing legislation and the registration of clubs legislation, the effects of the provisions of the Act resulting from this Bill and the practical implementation of Part 1, and any other matters it considers appropriate in relation to those issues.

-Clause 44: Review
+Clause 43: Review

-Clause 44 requires the Department for Communities to review and report on each of the provisions in Parts 1 and 2 of this legislation as soon as is practicable after the third anniversary of the commencement of that provision and thereafter, at least once in every five years.
+Clause 43 requires the Department for Communities to review and report on each of the provisions in Parts 1 and 2 of this legislation as soon as is practicable after the third anniversary of the commencement of that provision and thereafter, at least once in every five years.
 The Department is required to lay each of these reports before the Assembly, and must then publish the reports.

-The Department has a power make regulations to discontinue these requirements, but not from any date earlier than the tenth anniversary of the Act resulting from the Bill receiving Royal Assent.
+The Department has a power to make regulations to discontinue these requirements, but not from any date earlier than the tenth anniversary of the Act resulting from the Bill receiving Royal Assent.
 The regulations cannot come into operation unless and until approved by the Assembly.